core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 ##  The Request Delay Attack {#reqdelay}

-An on-path attacker may not only block packets, but can also delay the delivery of any packet (request or response) by a chosen amount of time.
+An on-path attacker may not only block packets, but can also delay the delivery of a selectively chosen packet (request or response) by a chosen amount of time.
 If CoAP is used over a reliable and ordered transport such as TCP with TLS or OSCORE (with TLS-like sequence number handling), no messages can be delivered before the delayed message.
 If CoAP is used